Mausoleum of Shajar al-Durr: Life and political role of Shajar al-Durr

 Shajar al-Durr was an Ayyubid queen and architectural patron who reigned formally as the official sultan of Egypt for eighty days in May, June, and July 1250 C.E. following the death of her first husband, Sultan al-Salih Najm al-Din Ayyub.
 In her lifetime, her status changed from slave-concubine wife, regent, widow, and sultan.
 She is variously referred to as Shajar al-Durr or Shajarat al-Durr ("Tree of Pearls"), the mother of the Sultan's son, or by her Muslim name, ‘Ismat al-Dunya wa al-Din ("Virtue of the World and the Religion").

 Born a slave of Turkic origins, Shajar al-Durr was given to Sultan al-Salih as a gift and eventually became the sultan's wife.
-She bore him a son named al-Ashraf Khalil in 1238 C.E. but he did not survive beyond a few months.
+They had a son named al-Ashraf Khalil in 1238 C.E. but he did not survive beyond a few months.
 The birth of al-Ashraf Khalil impacted Shajar al-Durr's social standing and endowed her with political stature.
 Al-Salih died in 1249 during a campaign against Louis IX, who led the Seventh Crusade, resulting in a dangerous succession crisis in a time of war.
 After initially overseeing a transition of power to Turanshah, al-Salih's son, she allied herself with the Mamluks, the most powerful component of the Ayyubid army, who overthrew Turanshah and recognized her as sultan in 1250.
 Eventually she was pressured to allow a man to formally rule, which she did by marrying Izz al-Din Aybak, the Mamluk military commander.
 She remained a powerful figure at the side of Aybak, who formally replaced her as the sultan for seven years.
 In 1257, upon learning that Aybak was planning to marry another woman and establish his independence from her, she arranged to have him murdered.
 This caused a violent response from the Mamluks, who imprisoned her.
 It is alleged that she was then murdered in prison by Aybak's concubines and her body was thrown from the walls of the Citadel.
 Her body was left exposed for a time before it was interred at her mausoleum.

 Shajar al-Durr's reign marked the end of the Ayyubid dynasty’s rule of Egypt, Syria, and the Jazira, and the start of the Mamluks rule, an elite corps of military slaves beginning in 1250 C.E.
 Her architectural patronage of building complexes in Cairo, which combined the civic function of education with the commemorative function of the memorial, had a lasting impact on Islamic architecture.